adamkucharski/scrapR/README.md

 library(magrittr)
 ```

+Note that the dependency `grImport` requires the [ghostscript](https://www.ghostscript.com/) PDF interpreter to be installed.
+You can check which version you have installed (if any) by running `$ gs -v` on the command line.
+If required, installation can be done via [homebrew](https://formulae.brew.sh/formula/ghostscript) with `$ brew install ghostscript`.

 ## Example

 First you need a figure to extract data from.
 If you want a simple test figure, you can run: